cemeiq/momemtum/README.md

 - Any contributions you make are **greatly appreciated**.
 - Check out my [contribution guidelines](https://github.com/hellodeborahuk/buzzphonics/blob/main/Contributing.md) for more information.

-## 🛡️ License
-Phonics sounds is licensed under the MIT License - see the [LICENSE file](https://github.com/hellodeborahuk/buzzphonics/blob/main/LICENSE) for details.

 ## 👇 Prerequisites

 Before installation, please make sure you have already installed following tools: